 Paragraph 2.
 The next two paragraphs are a mass of misunderstandings.
 So we will try to explain certain aspects of this matter, not least to ourselves, although some of Spalding’s arguments are beyond our understanding.

 —“When people see Duchamp’s Urinal they are confused because it does not look like a urinal, not at least one can urinate in.”
 To reiterate, there is no such work as “Duchamp’s Urinal”, it is called Fountain.
 Secondly, haven’t we just been told that it is not a work of art because it cannot be seen, yet now people are seeing it?
 As for the “confusion”, this arises because Duchamp recontextualised a urinal so that it wasn’t functional, which is exactly what he did with many of the readymades (Bicycle wheel, Coat Rack etc), but Spalding doesn’t accept that this was a readymade… And the interpretation Spalding here attributes to the Baroness was not her’s, but Stieglitz’s and Norton’s, and to imply otherwise is more than a little dishonest, especially when the Baroness never once made the slightest comment about Fountain.
-Furthermore, this interpretation is not now the reason Fountain is considered important, but perhaps, like Gammel, he has not understood that?
+Furthermore, this interpretation is not now the reason Fountain is considered important, but perhaps, like Gammel, he has not, after all, understood that?

 Paragraph 3.
 And then once again, “Duchamp’s Urinal cannot be seen”: baffling!
 Next he states that Duchamp wanted to claim that “anything can be a work or art” whereas the Baroness wanted the “freedom to create art from anything”.
 What’s the difference?
 And why should Duchamp’s ideas “lift artists above criticism”?
 In what way would the Baroness have “created” it, if she had bought it, whereas Duchamp didn’t when he bought it?
 None of this makes a lot of sense…